Tumult97/Obsidian-Files/Reviews/Kerneels.md

 As well you have been able to both balance your work and your admin being a project lead very well.
 Despite being in constant meeting you still manage to be a leader to our team.
 Where you find the time I would love to know.

+Sometimes i think you struggle to find a balance between mentoring the way that works for you and the way that works for the person you are mentoring.
+This will come in strength with more time and practice. keep that up.

+Going forward i want to see you grow more in your leadership.
+Honing your own style.